0xcacti/bible-rs/README.md

-## Welcome to bible-rs
+## bible-rs

-I am working on learning rust.
-I want to improve my skills.
-The plan here is to write a CLI tool that can return a random Bible verse each day.
-I want to add another setting that lets you get a verse from a specified book as well.

-there are many things still to do but here is a short list

-pivot to using fully unwrap_or_else where you have to unwrap write testing
+bible-rs is a verse of the day Bible CLI tool written in rust.
+I am a brand new rust developer, so please tear apart the code that I have written if you see fit to do so.

+The tool currently allows you to do the following

+  list    Get a list of Books in the provided Bible version daily   Get the daily random verse from the Bible new     Get a new random verse from the Bible book    Get a random verse from a specific book of the Bible bibles  Get available Bible versions

+Bible verses and transalations are pulled from this [Bible API](#https://docs.api.bible/)

+You can configure your api_key and version via the bible-rs.toml file, environment variable or CLI flag.